2026 - Health + Human Services: Emerging Projects

 Both the LHH and ZSFG campuses continue to have several critical repair needs that are too large in scope for the City’s Pay-As-You-Go Program.
 At ZSFG, several buildings are over 100 years old and campus needs include exterior building repairs, IT infrastructure upgrades, electrical improvements, elevator repairs, clinical equipment upgrades, and security enhancements.
 At LHH, the new hospital building is beginning to show unanticipated renewal needs.
 The broader LHH campus requires critical infrastructure enhancements to improve onsite efficiency and ensure safe and appropriate conditions in staff and patient care areas.
 Needs include fuel line leak repairs, security enhancements, HVAC replacements, IT infrastructure upgrades, elevator repairs, and exterior building repairs.

 This project may be funded in part with revenues from the sale of 170 Otis.
-In addition, the City plans to issue $70 million in FY2024 Certificates of Participation to support this relocation.
+In addition, the City plans to issue $55 million in FY2026 Certificates of Participation to support the purchase of a new building and tenant improvement costs

 Renewal Program